-An organization is expected to compile information regarding the management of cyber risks and figures regarding the occurrence of cyber risk events and the impact for the reporting organization and its demand and supply chain.
+An organization is expected to compile information regarding the governance of cyber risks and figures regarding the occurrence of cyber risk events and the impact for the reporting organization and its demand and supply chain.

 Disclosures IT topic cybersecurity CYBER-1 Developed and implemented safeguards to ensure sufficient delivery of products and services that limit or contain the impact of a potential cybersecurity event.
-CYBER-2 Identified occurrence of cybersecurity events in a timely fashion.
+CYBER-2 Timely identified occurrence of cyber risk events .
 CYBER-3 Appropriate actions regarding detected cybersecurity events to sufficiently contain the impact of these events.
 CYBER-4 Maintained and tested plans for resilience and to restore any capabilities or services that were impaired due to cybersecurity events.

-Requirements IT Topic Cybersecurity CYBER-1-1 The reporting organization shall report the status of, and the activities for, protection safeguards that limit cyber risks.
-CYBER-2-1 The reporting organization shall report the activities for detecting cyber risk events timely.
-CYBER-3-1 The reporting organization shall report the activities with regards to the response on cyber risk incidents.
+Requiremen Requirements IT Topic Cyl IT Topic Cybersecurity CYBER-1.1 The reporting organization shall report the status of, and the activities for, protection safeguards that limit cyber risks.
+CYBER-2.1 The reporting organization shall report the activities for timely detection of cyber risk events.
+CYBER-3.1 The reporting organization shall report the activities with regards to the response on cyber risk incidents.
+CYBER-4.1 The reporting organization shall report the activities to recover from cyber risk incidents and the impact on: • business partners; • economy; • environment and /or; • people, including impacts on their human rights .

-CYBER-4-1

-The reporting organization shall report the activities to recover from cyber risk incidents and the impact on:

-- business partners;

-- economy;

-- environment and /or;

-- people, including impacts on their human rights.